Safeguarding, Online Safety Support, Well-being & Mental Health support (including Early Help)

 EARLY HELP FOR CHILDREN AND FAMILIES

 Early Help is a pathway to supporting you and your child as they grow up when you or they may need further support or guidance.
-Providing early help to our pupils and families at Holmer C E Academy means we can improve outcomes for children, families, and communities, providing support as soon as a problem emerges.
+Providing early help to our pupils and families at St Mary's means we can improve outcomes for children, families, and communities, providing support as soon as a problem emerges.
 There are many ways in which we can help as outlined in this offer of early help.
 In order to support in the right way, we work with you to identify: what are you worried about, what is working well and what needs to happen.
 The information you share with us we will help us to easily identify what other agencies and professionals we may use to be able to support you and your child appropriately.
 Early Help can support children and their families who may be struggling with:

 - Routines and family rules